 The standard gaming PC hosts anywhere from three to six fans.
 Thus, during our reseach, it was important to find the best fan controllers that offered flexibility as to how many fans you can plug into the controller.

-Besides that, we ensured to find a decent amount of gaming PC fans that power up from a dedicated source like a SATA cable rather than the motherboard itself, which is not only going to promote consistency but will also offer a safer operation.
+Besides that, we ensured to find a decent amount of gaming PC fans that power up from a dedicated source like a SATA cable rather than the motherboard itself, which is not only going to promote consistency but will also offer a safer mode of operation.

 The best fan controlling devices can manage the RPM or spin speed of your case fans manually, automatically, or both.
 Both have their benefits and how you choose to go about cooling your PC is a personal preference.